 Trauma Before Military Life

 While my sons each still suffer from different types of injuries from their service time, they also have deep wounds from their time in another type of war zone.
 They each grew up in a household affected by Alcohol Use Disorder (AUD).
-I often forget that many veterans lived lives similar to my sons that left them traumatized before they ever went off to defend our country.
+Many veterans lived lives similar to my sons, and many were traumatized before they ever went off to defend our country.
 My sons today struggle with AUD, and recovery reminds me to show compassion to them.